 Get one-on-one help to make sure your application is completed correctly.
 Specialists in your community are ready to walk you through the application process.

-Ready to apply on your own?
+Prefer to apply on your own?
 Select your county to be directed to your application site.
-Then simply create an ApplyMN account and log-in to start the application process.

 SNAP stands for Supplemental Nutrition Assistance Program.
 Like some school meal programs and Social Security, it’s a federal program paid for by tax dollars.
 SNAP helps families and individuals make sure they get the food they need.
 SNAP can be used like cash to buy fruits, vegetables, cereal, bread, meat, fish, dairy products and more.